 - Wearing tight jeans

 - Physical injury to reproductive and genital organs

-What Can I Do to Improve My Sperm Health?
+How to Improve Sperm Health?

-- Avoiding regular or too frequent hot baths or spas to keep your scrotal temperature normal.
-Nature has designed the testes to be outside the body, so that the temperature is a degree lesser and is ideal for sperm generation.
+- Avoiding Regular or Too Frequent Hot Baths or Spas to keep your scrotal temperature normal.
+Nature has designed the testes to be outside the body so that the temperature is a degree lesser and is ideal for sperm generation.

-- Keep your laptop and mobile phone away from your lap.
+- Keep your Laptop and Mobile Phone Away from Your Lap.
 Radiation is an unseen killer of cells.